Household Fats, Oil and Grease

 - Commercial additives such as detergents may not dissolve grease.
 The grease may pass through the sewer pipe from your home and harden in the main sewer line of your street and build up over time causing a blockage and potentially a back-up into your home.

-- Before washing your dishes, scrape grease, fat and cooking oil into your Green Cart.
-Soak up excess liquid grease with paper towels and place them in your Green Cart as well.
+- Before washing your dishes, scrape grease, fat and cooking oil into your green bin.
+Soak up excess liquid grease with paper towels and place them in your green bin as well.

 - Use a sink basket or strainer to help prevent food residues from going down the drain.

 - We do not recommend garburators, as they do not stop grease from going down the drain and shredded food waste can create blockages in your sewer.